Discrete Lehmann representation of imaginary time Green's functions: Conclusion

 \section{Conclusion}

 We have presented an efficient discrete Lehmann representation of imaginary time Green's functions based on the interpolative decomposition.
 In the low temperature regime, it requires far fewer degrees of freedom than standard discretizations, and a similar number to the recently introduced intermediate representation.
 The DLR basis functions are explicit; they are exponentials, carefully chosen to ensure stable and accurate approximation.
 This feature simplifies standard operations.
 We have introduced algorithms which use standard numerical linear algebra tools to efficiently build the DLR basis and corresponding imaginary time and Matsubara frequency grids.
 These algorithms also carry over to the intermediate representation method.
 We have demonstrated the DLR by solving the SYK equation to high precision at low temperatures, with calculations taking on the order of seconds on a laptop.
-A software implementation of the algorithms described in this paper is forthcoming, and will be reported on in the near future.
+Fortran and Python implementations of the algorithms described in this paper are available in the library \texttt{libdlr}. \cite{libdlr,kaye21}

 \acknowledgements We thank Hugo Strand, Nikolay Prokof'ev, Boris Svistunov, Manas Rachh, Jeremy Hoskins, and Richard Slevinsky for helpful discussions.
 The Flatiron Institute is a division of the Simons Foundation.